tehreemfarax/github-crawler/README.md

 - Runs the crawler to 100k
 - Dumps the DB to a CSV
 - Uploads the CSV as an artifact
+- Cleans up (service container is ephemeral; data lives only in the artifact).

 See `.github/workflows/crawl.yml`.